UNLOCK OceAn Natural Carbon Sink

 Global Partners & Events

-On Dec 1, 2016 Mr. Sigan Peng was invited by Stanford University the second time to give a keynote speech ‘From FGD to CCS’ at the their lecture ‘New Solutions to Address Energy and Environmental Challenges’
+On Dec 1, 2016 Mr. Sigan Peng was invited by Stanford University for a second time to give a keynote speech ‘From FGD to CCS’ at the lecture ‘New Solutions to Address Energy and Environmental Challenges’.